 - Pour the cheesecake batter into the cake tin and bake for 40-45 minutes until the top of the cake beings to brown very slightly.
 The cake should be slightly firm but still jiggly.
 Remove the cake from the oven, but allow it to sit in the cake tin for at least an hour.

 - Once at room temperature, remove the cheesecake from the tin and refrigerate for at least 2 hours (overnight works well).

-- To prepare the cherry compote, add the frozen cherries, sugar and lemon juice to saucepan and cook for 10-15 minutes on a low-medium heat.
+- To prepare the cherry compote, add the frozen cherries, sugar, and lemon juice to a saucepan and cook for 10-15 minutes on low-medium heat.

 - Once the cherries have released their juices, strain them into a bowl.
 Add the cornflour to the bowl with the cherry juice and whisk well.
-Return the cherry juice/cornflour mixture to a medium-high heat and simmer for 5 minutes whilst continuously whisking.
+Return the cherry juice/cornflour mixture to medium-high heat and simmer for 5 minutes whilst continuously whisking.
 Once the mixture thickens slightly, pour it over the cooked cherries, stir and allow the compote to come to room temperature for about an hour.

 - Serve the cheesecake topped with cherry compote.

 - To store the cheesecake, cover and refrigerate.
 Consume within 3 days.

 - Soaked cashews: Place the cashews in a bowl and soak them in boiling water.
 Allow them to sit for 30 mins to an hour.

 - Aquafaba: The liquid part from tinned chickpeas.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.